cumulus-digital/00-wp-cumulus-tools/README.md

 * extra-jetpack: Adds options to expose jetpack's modules menu and disable jetpack's backup menu, video and image sitemaps.
 * collapse-hierarchical: Adds a collapsing tree UI to hierarchical posts and terms.

+## What's with the weird repo name?

+Wordpress plugins load alphabetically, and it can be advantageous to load first.